Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

 We notice that a very recent neutron-scattering study~\cite{Zhao2025} reports significant site disorder in YZGO as evidenced by broadening of crystal-field excitations and small random crystalline distortions.
 The effect of site disorder was discussed in the context of a well-studied similar system, YbMgGaO$_4$, where the resulting randomization of intersite exchange was predicted to mimic a QSL state~\cite{Zhu2017b}.
 Our results together with the observations of Ref.~\cite{Zhao2025} suggest that the same phenomenon may be at play in YZGO.

 Our calculated intersite exchange interactions include all $f$-$f$ kinetic exchange contributions (in particular, superexchange).
 However, in rare-earth semiconductors there can be another type of $f$-$f$ intersite exchange generated through 4$f$-5$d$ hopping and the inter-shell Hund's rule interaction~\cite{Mauger1986}.
-This could become important in the case of very weak superexchange like in KCeS$_2$, where our calculations apparently reproduce the structure of intersite exchange but not its magnitude.
+This mechanism could become important in the case of very weak superexchange like in KCeS$_2$, where our calculations apparently reproduce the structure of intersite exchange but not its magnitude.
+Its impact on the NNN exchange $J'$ also needs to be evaluated, especially in the light of our present predictions for $J'$ to be too small to stablize a DSL phase in YZGO.
 Further studies to evaluate the importance of such exchange mechanisms in triangular rare-earth compounds are worthwhile.

 {\it Acknowledgments -- } The exact diagonalization calculations have been performed using the XDiag library~\cite{wietek2025xdiagexactdiagonalizationquantum}.
-L.V.P. is grateful to Sidhartha Dash, Dario Fiore Mosca, and Antoine Georges for useful discussions and to the CPHT computer team for support.
+L.V.P. is grateful to Sidhartha Dash, Dario Fiore Mosca, and Antoine Georges for useful discussions.
+L.V.P acknowledges the support by CNRS through the Tremplin@Physique 2025 program and by the CPHT computer team.
 A.W. acknowledges support by the German Research Foundation (DFG) through the Emmy Noether program (Grant No. 509755282).